jasomdotnet/digital-nomad/README.md

 ## Wise idea for the end

 It's not in theme, it's in content.
-But good theme also helps...
+But good theme also helps.